vladsaveliev/sequana/sequana/pipelines/pacbio_qc/README.rst

     sequanix -w analysis -i . -p pacbio_qc

-In the sequana/input file panel, set the extension to `*.bam`
+In the sequana/input file panel, just set the input directory where BAM files are stored.
+Note that currently all BAM files are taken into account irrespective of the pattern provided in Sequanix because the pipeline has hard-coded pattern to select all BAM files

 In the configuration tab, in the kraken section add as many databases as you wish.